ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 not to be personally identifiable data, and STHs outside this window to be personally identifiable.

+When multiplied by the number of logs from which a client accepts STHs, this number of unique STHs grow and the negative privacy implications grow with it.
+It's important that this is taken into account when logs are chosen for default settings in HTTPS clients.
+This concern is discussed upon in
+{{privacy-sth-interaction}}.

 A log may cease operation, in which case there will soon be no STH within the validity window.
 Clients SHOULD perform all three methods of gossip about a log that has ceased operation since it is possible the